-Arbitrage: There are a number of sub-strategies that fall under arbitrage.
+Arbitrage: Several sub-strategies fall under arbitrage.
 The most prevalent in the managed futures industry is statistical arbitrage.
-A simple example of this is simultaneously buying gold on one exchange (for a lower price) and selling gold on another exchange (for a higher price).
+A simple example is simultaneously buying gold on one exchange (for a lower price) and selling gold on another exchange (for a higher price).
 This strategy looks to profit from the price difference.

 Average Loss: This is a simple average (arithmetic mean) of the periods with a loss.
 It is calculated by summing the returns for loss periods (return ≤ 0) and then dividing the total by the number of loss periods.

 Calmar Ratio: This is a return/risk ratio.
-Return (numerator) is defined as the Compound Annualized Rate of Return over the last 3 years.
-Risk (denominator) is defined as the Maximum Drawdown over the last 3 years.
-If three years of data are not available, the available data is used.
+Return (numerator) is defined as the Compound Annualized Rate of Return over the last three years.
+Risk (denominator) is defined as the Maximum Drawdown over the last three years.
+If three years of data are unavailable, the available data is used.
 ABS is the Absolute Value.

 Calmar Ratio = Compound Annualized ROR ÷ ABS (Maximum Drawdown)

 Commodity Pool Operator (CPO): A person engaged in a business similar to an investment trust or a syndicate who solicits or accepts funds, securities, or property for the purpose of trading commodity futures contracts or commodity options.
 The commodity pool operator either itself makes trading decisions on behalf of the pool or engages a commodity trading advisor to do so.

 Commodity Trading Advisor (CTA): A person who, for pay, regularly engages in the business of advising others as to the value of commodity futures or options or the advisability of trading in commodity futures or options or issues analyses or reports concerning commodity futures or options.